The ninth week marks the beginning of the third month of pregnancy, which will be the last month of the first trimester.

 - Make about 5 or 6 daily intakes in small quantities.

-Finally, it is very important that the woman maintains good hydration, drinking water frequently.
+Finally, it is very important that the woman maintains good hydration, drinking water frequently throughout the pregnancy.

 FAQs from users